chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 * The interpetation of resource action execution into a boolean value is currently based on whether or not it returns an exception.
 This is somewhat arbitrary -- we could allow for some other other truth mapping.
+* Should the implementation enforce that only one resource guard may be used within the block provided to the not\_if or only\_if attribute?
+There is no use case for more than one.

 ### Issues with current behavior -- why change?
 The existing behavior is actually by design, but it's not delightful.
 Current behavior is that when a